wu-lee/rushkoff-archive/docs/_articles/children-of-chaos.md

 But our world is too chaotic for us all to stand in a line and respect one authority.
 We barely even go to rock concerts anymore; we go to rave dances, where there is no sexy singer for everyone to ace.
 The rave dance--a spiritual event--is a great example of the third cultural phase, what I call "recapitulation".
 Rather than relating to someone else's spiritual story, we create their own.
 The rave event recapitulates a spiritual truth.
 It _is_ spirituality.
 The monetary equivalent of recapitulation is the currency we now use in the United Stales called "the Federal Reserve Note".
 It is cash, but it has no value in relation to some real metal.
 The dollar recapitulates the original function of money.
 It _is_ money.
 How does television become recapitulatory?
 Check out _Beavis and Butthead_.
 The experience of those two animated boys recapitulates the experience of the person watching MTV.
 It is a screen within a screen.
 The viewer watches viewers watching television. _Beavis and Butthead_ allow the screenager to maintain his distance from the programming.
 In fact, they encourage it.
 If a beautiful girl in an MTV video passes through the frame, a traditional viewer may be drawn into the trance.
 But before long Beavis will exclaim "Nice hooter!"
 The viewers are alienated from the sexy image, and forced to keep their distance.

-Mysrery Science Thea/er 3000 teaches an even more

-advanced lesson in media literacy.
-The object of the

-game is to make connections between different

-examples of media.
-Two robots and man watch a bad

-movie, and make constant wisecracks.
-Their jokes

-always hinge on an obscure media references.
-The

-delight of the show is making the connection between

-the seemingly distant references.
-It is the same style of

-comedy that has kept The Simpsons alive so long.

-In recapitulated media, the audience's moment of

-reward is shifted away from the hero's daring escape,

-and onto the viewer's own ability to orient himself in

-an increasingly complex mediaspace.
-Instead of

-experiencing vicarious relief from tension and absorbing

-the associated message, the screenager gets the joy of

-making momentary sense and associations in a chaotic

-culture.
+_Mystery Science Theater 3000_ teaches an even more advanced lesson in media literacy.
+The object of the game is to make connections between different examples of media.
+Two robots and man watch a bad movie, and make constant wisecracks.
+Their jokes always hinge on an obscure media references.
+The delight of the show is making the connection between the seemingly distant references.
+It is the same style of comedy that has kept _The Simpsons_ alive so long.

+In recapitulated media, the audience's moment of reward is shifted away from the hero's daring escape, and onto the viewer's own ability to orient himself in an increasingly complex mediaspace.
+Instead of experiencing vicarious relief from tension and absorbing the associated message, the screenager gets the joy of making momentary sense and associations in a chaotic culture.
 He gets his bearings.
-Of course the problem for

-programmers is that this brand of media makes viewers

-more aware, not less.
-Just as surely as "video killed the

-radio star", Beavis and B11tthead killed the rock video.

-Sponsors might not like us screenagers as much as the

-hypnotised audiences they enjoyed in the past.
-But they

-have already lost us.
+Of course the problem for programmers is that this brand of media makes viewers more aware, not less.
+Just as surely as "video killed the radio star", _Beavis and Butthead_ killed the rock video.
+Sponsors might not like us screenagers as much as the hypnotised audiences they enjoyed in the past.
+But they have already lost us.

-They bred our ironic distance from the TV by abusing

-their privilege as the medium's exclusive purveyors, and

-programming their audiences into a consumerist frenzy

-whose devastating cultural effects have not even fully

-played themselves out.
-Their only choice now is to

-provide us with television that addresses our anxiety in

-confronting a world as dauntingly chaotic as ours is.
+They bred our ironic distance from the TV by abusing their privilege as the medium's exclusive purveyors, and programming their audiences into a consumerist frenzy whose devastating cultural effects have not even fully played themselves out.
+Their only choice now is to provide us with television that addresses our anxiety in confronting a world as dauntingly chaotic as ours is.

-Instead of celebrating this newly interactive

-mediaspace, most mainstream outlets warn against it.

-Ti111e Magazine puts "Cyberporn" on its cover, and

-television news warns against electronic abduction.
+Instead of celebrating this newly interactive mediaspace, most mainstream outlets warn against it. _Time Magazine_ puts "Cyberporn" on its cover, and television news warns against electronic abduction.

-Along with a decreased attention span

-comes an increased attention range.

-Newspapers are quick to blame The Simpsons and

-Beavis and B11tthead for destroying our children 's

-minds, when these shows are actually responsible for

-their newfound media literacy.
-What is upsetting the

-traditional media is that youngsters are waking up.
+Newspapers are quick to blame _The Simpsons_ and _Beavis and Butthead_ for destroying our children's minds, when these shows are actually responsible for their newfound media literacy.
+What is upsetting the traditional media is that youngsters are waking up.

-Before we install "V chips" in our TV sets and

-padlocks on our Segas, we had better take a good look

-at why our children are devoting so much energy lo

-channel surfing, Power Rangers, the Internet, and

-Doom, and what positive effects they may be hav ing

-on them.
-Their fascination with new media is preparing

-them for the workplace and soc iety of tomorrow.
+Before we install "V chips" in our TV sets and padlocks on our Segas, we had better take a good look at why our children are devoting so much energy to channel surfing, _Power Rangers_, the Internet, and _Doom_, and what positive effects they may be having on them.
+Their fascination with new media is preparing them for the workplace and society of tomorrow.
+By learning from their example instead of shunning their activities, we, too, might gain the skills necessary to thrive in a highly technological and chaotic future.

+Alorn:?. with a scrccnae.cr's decreased tolerance for

+passive ... programming:_ the: so-railed dec reased

+attention span - comes an increased attc111ion range.

+A child can watch and comprehend fi ve or more TV

+progr;11nmcs at a time, deftl y alternating between

+channels jus1 in time to catch 1hc important momc111 s

+on each.
+How belier to prepare himself for a hi-lcchjob

+where he may have to browse email . phone messages.

+the Internet. and stock quo1es all at 1he same time?

+Our children are already more mature media

+consumers and makers than we are.
+By playing video

+games they increase their hand-eye coordination and

+interface comprehension.
+Winning a game is really just

+masterin g a new pi ece of so ft ware.
+Kids are

+demys1ifying the lelcvision image for themselves.

+Today"s media-li1era1c teen:1gers have access 10 the

+same 1cchnoloeies found in a st.11e-of-1hc-art newsroom.

+A computer. a\~nodem. and a TV sci give them instant

+access to info rmation from around the world.
 By

-learning from their example instead of shunning their
+navigating the World Wide Web.
+1hcy are learning how

+10 move through a discontinuous realm of data and

+opinions. as we ll as how to distinguish between the two.

+Not surprisingly. our kids' favourite media content

+is also fill ed with coping strategies for the world we

+will all soon inhabit.
+While parents can glean linlc more

+lhan violence from a show like The Power Ra11gas. it

+deals quite eloquently with the core issues facing a

+civilization co-evolving with its own technology.
+The

+underlying theme of Thl' Power Ra11 gt'l'S is cvolution-

+as-a-team sport.
+The young Range rs only rc;1ch full

+powe r when th ey mutat e together in1 0 a giant.

+coopera1i vely controlled robot.
+The monsters they fight

+are relics of our evolutionary past: dinosaurs summoned

+by their adult enemy. the evil Lord Zed. who is the victim

+of his own technological excesses and must remain

+connected to a complex life-support apparatus.
+He

+symboli zes the sad consequence of selfishly-exploited

+1echnology.

+The Simpsons goes even f urthcr.
+The joy of the show.

+unlike traditional telev ision, is not making i1 through to

+the climatic conclusion.
+It is understanding 1he many

+medi a refe rences.
+The "aha" moment in 1hc Tiu•

+Simpson.\\· is not whether Bart will find a gun - it is

+understanding thal a scene might be a parody of the X-

+Filcs or a famili ar beer adve rtisement.
+The show helps

+its viewers find and recognise 1he underlying pallcrns

+in the media.
+It helps young people make sense of chaos.

+Even the most violent of video games like Doom

+and Mortal Kombat may be serving a higher purpose